Locations:

 When should I see my healthcare provider about insulin resistance?

-If you’ve been diagnosed with insulin resistance or conditions related to insulin resistance, it’s important to see your healthcare provider regularly to make sure your blood sugar levels are in a healthy range and that your treatment is working.
+If you’ve been diagnosed with the condition, it’s important to see your healthcare provider regularly.
+They’ll check to make sure your blood sugar levels are in a healthy range and that your treatment is working.

 If you’re experiencing symptoms of high blood sugar or prediabetes, contact your healthcare provider.
 They can run simple tests to check your blood sugar levels.

-If you have a family history of diabetes or conditions that can cause insulin resistance, talk to your healthcare provider about your risk of developing insulin resistance.
+If you have a family history of diabetes or insulin resistance, talk to your healthcare provider about your risk of developing it.

 What questions should I ask my doctor?

-If you’ve been diagnosed with insulin resistance, it may be helpful to ask your healthcare provider the following questions:
+If you receive a diagnosis, it may be helpful to ask your healthcare provider the following questions:

 • What’s causing my insulin resistance?